SmarikaPudasaini/h1-task1-should-tero-wear-helmet-/README.md

 #### Did we do the enough job?

--Continuous monitoring of logs.
+- Continuous monitoring of logs.

--Threat modeling update Quarterly or after major system changes.
+- Threat modeling update Quarterly or after major system changes.

--Routine inspections and controls.
+- Routine inspections and controls.

--Treat security system as an ongoing process.
+- Treat security system as an ongoing process.

 Source ->